mati365 8 months ago

 HAHAHAHAAA

-sandreas a day ago
+sandreas 8 months ago

 I recently did a quick research about fulltext engines and found it to be very frustrating.